webplan-pro/vscode-dendron-keybindings/README.md

 This extension imports keybindings and settings from Sublime Text to VS Code.

+## Getting Started
+### Keymappings
+This extension ports the most popular Sublime Text keyboard shortcuts to Visual Studio Code.
+After installing the extension and restarting VS Code your favorite keyboard shortcuts from Sublime Text are now available.
-## Getting started: Importing settings
+### Importing settings
 1. Run `Import Sublime Text settings` command from Command Palette
 2. Select all the settings you want to import and hit enter or press the OK button